USS Lexington (CV-16): After the war

 On 18 August 1980, Lexington became the first aircraft carrier in United States naval history to have women stationed aboard as crew members.
 On 29 October 1989, a student naval aviator lost control of his T-2 training aircraft after an aborted attempt to land on Lexington's flight deck.
 The aircraft inverted and hit the island with its left wing, killing four crew members (including the pilot of the plane who had begun an ejection sequence) and one civilian maintenance worker and injuring seventeen.
 The island suffered no major damage, and fires from the burning fuel were extinguished within 15 minutes.
 Lexington was the final Essex-class carrier in commission, after USS Oriskany had been decommissioned in 1976.

 USS Lexington Museum

-On 26 November 1991, the US Navy turned the Lexington over to the City of Corpus Christi.
+On 26 November 1991, the US Navy turned Lexington over to the City of Corpus Christi.
 On 15 June 1992, the ship was donated as a museum and now operates as the "USS Lexington Museum on the Bay" at 2914 North Shoreline Boulevard, Corpus Christi, Texas.
 A MEGAtheater (similar to IMAX) was added in the forward aircraft elevator space.
 Lexington was designated a National Historic Landmark in 2003.
 The ship is carefully maintained, and areas of the ship previously off-limits are becoming open to the public every few years.
 One of the most recent examples of this is the catapult room.

 The ship's World War II-era gun battery is also being partially restored using guns salvaged from scrapped ships.
 Most notable among these are 5"/38 DP gun turrets saved from the scrapping of the heavy cruiser Des Moines.
 They have been mounted in the approximate locations where similar mounts once existed as part of the ship's original World War II-era fit.
-After the coast guard cutter Dauntless' overhaul, her 3"/50cal gun was put on display onboard the Lexington.
+After the coast guard cutter Dauntless' overhaul, her 3"/50cal gun was put on display onboard Lexington.

-On 5 February 2010, the USS Lexington hosted its 17th annual "Stagedoor Canteen".
+On 5 February 2010, Lexington hosted its 17th annual "Stagedoor Canteen".

 The National Naval Aviation Museum, at Naval Air Station Pensacola, has a small carrier deck mock-up, whose flight deck is constructed from deck boards salvaged from Lexington.